jamesfalkner/sko-2019-workshop/README.md

 Test locally
 ============
 Typically you will want to test your code first, before deploying to OpenShift.
-Go to the Command Palette and choose "Build and Run Locally".
+Go to the Command Palette and choose "Build and Run Locally":

+!IMAGE

 This will run the `mvn quarkus:dev` command and show its output on the console, which will run the sample application in development mode, with "Live Reload" enabled.

 You'll also notice a Preview URL at the top of the console: